yugabyte/yugabyte-db/docs/content/preview/reference/drivers/java/postgres-jdbc-reference.md

 </ul>

 The [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) is the official JDBC driver for PostgreSQL which can used for connecting to YugabyteDB YSQL.
-YugabyteDB YSQL has full compatiblity with PostgreSQL JDBC Driver, allows Java programmers to connect to YugabyteDB database to execute DMLs and DDLs using the JDBC APIs.
+YugabyteDB YSQL has full compatibility with PostgreSQL JDBC Driver, allows Java programmers to connect to YugabyteDB database to execute DMLs and DDLs using the JDBC APIs.

 ## Quick Start